Change-point regression with a smooth additive disturbance: Discussion

 \subsection{Multivariate data}

 In this section we outline how $\PCpluS$ can be extended to multivariate data.
 This is for instance of interest in genome sequencing when multiple patients with the same form of cancer are studied.
-In such a situation it is reasonable to assume that all patients have changes at the same locations in the genome, for more details see \citet{bleakley2011group}.
-More precisely, we assume
+In such situations, it is reasonable to assume that all patients have changes at the same locations in the genome; for more details see \citet{bleakley2011group}.
+This suggests model for the response $Y_{ij}$ at location $i$ of the $j$th patient of the form

-where $f_j$ are piecewise constant signals with changes at the same locations and $g_j$ are individual smooth functions as we assume that the smooth artefacts are not shared among the patients.
-In this situation the fused Lasso can be replaced the group fused Lasso and we obtain
+where $f^0_j$ are piecewise constant signals with changes at the same locations and $g^0_j$ are individual smooth functions: here we assume that the smooth artefacts are not shared among the patients.
+Instead of basing our initial estimation on the fused Lasso, we can instead use the group fused Lasso \citep{bleakley2011group}: